uw-brl-neuro/EEfRTapp/README.md

 User Guide
 ---
-Follow the procedures to start the program:

-1. Download the code from the "code" button on the top right
+Download the code from the "code" button on the top right and follow the procedures below to start the program:

-2. Open the folder that you just downloaded
+1. Open the folder that you just downloaded
 3. Open the EEfRT folder
 4. Copy the complete *file path* of the EEfRTapp.py file
 5. Open the command prompt (windows) or terminal (mac)